tech-for-peace/umang/README.md

-# DP Generator Prem Abhaar
+# DP Generator for Prem Abhaar

 A Next.js application for generating framed images.
 Upload an image and get a beautifully framed version.